AXVIAM/quantum_information_geometry/README.md

 > 📌 Data and comparison results are provided in `/tests_and_data/lensing_comparison.csv`

-QIR matches observations *without requiring dark matter or dark energy.*
+QIR reproduces observed phenomena *without invoking dark matter or dark energy.*

 ---